 The baby calfskin chosen had a really sleek, grainless finish and a beautiful crisp hand which really brought this jacket to life.

 And even though the style is what most people would call ‘simple’.
 The simplicity of the line on this jacket – makes the fit, the proportion and the shape of the lapel, that much more important.

 Fittings: Three Muslins (two is our average for jackets).
 And on the last muslin, 2 different lapels were cut for comparison (The wider lapel won out).
 During the fitting/muslin process, the pattern undergoes adjustments and corrections each time.
 Once the fit and details are finalized the final pattern is drafted, and the lining and interior patterns are developed.
 All reference markings are finalized and everything is checked to match.

 Interior construction pieces – approx. 23

 Misc.
 Finishing pieces – 4

-Total of 65 Pieces cut (My initial count came to 72 while pattern was still out, so I am probably missing some here!)
+Total of 65 Pieces cut (My initial count came to 72 while pattern was still out, so I am probably missing some here).

 Construction is a process that we start with the lining.
-On tailored jackets like this the body is basically constructed and the lining goes in while the body panels are still flat.
+On tailored jackets like this, the body is just basically constructed and the lining goes in while the body panels are still flat.
 Tailored jackets are not bagged out.
 This allows for very precise finishing on vents, facings and lapels.
-Leather has a great propensity to give and stretch while working, no matter how much interfacing etc. is used and we don’t like to use too much interior stay tape, for an opposite reason- because it prevents the slight natural give that you DO need!
+Leather has a great propensity to give and stretch while working, no matter how much interfacing etc. is used and I don’t like to use too much interior stay tape, for an opposite reason- because it prevents the slight natural give that you DO need!